 SAVVY TIP: In the current climate, many couples who have split up are forced to carry on living in the same property because they can’t sell the family home.
 You don’t need to live at separate addresses to create a disassociation.

 If you and your partner have a joint mortgage

 In some circumstances, it may be possible to create a disassociation even if you and your ex still have a joint mortgage.
 It’s not possible to do this if you still live in the same property.
 If you live at separate addresses but were unable to take over the mortgage in your own right (or if your partner was unable to do so), the credit reference agency may still be prepared to disassociate you as long as you’ve been living apart for six months or more and all other financial links have been broken.
 Check with the credit reference agency as they’re likely to make the decision on a case-by-case basis.

 Once you’ve closed accounts so that you have no financial link with your ex partner you should contact the credit reference agencies and ask for the financial association or connection to be severed.

-Do this with each of the three main credit reference agencies, Callcredit, Equifax and Experian.
+Do this with each of the four main credit reference agencies: Crediva, Equifax, Experian, and TransUnion.
 Check your credit report once the financial association has been removed so you know it’s definitely gone.